 All around the world, lots of people are now going green, living eco-friendly, and being eco-conscious.
 With this happening, brands and companies that are out to degrade and pollute the environment – and those who profit from environmental degradation – have asked themselves what can we do to lead these eco-conscious people astray?
 How can we take them out of the light?
 Well, the answer they came up with is Greenwashing.
 Now you ask, what is Greenwashing?

 Greenwashing is what these non-environmentally conscious brands and companies do in order to trick people into buying their products and services.
 It’s simply false advertising.
-Greenwashing has been around for long and with the increasing number of eco-conscious individuals and consumers’ determination to pay a higher price for eco-friendly goods and services, it’s now common more than ever.
+Greenwashing has been around for a long time and with the increasing number of eco-conscious individuals and consumers’ determination to pay a higher price for eco-friendly goods and services, it’s now more common than ever.
 Let’s look at a few examples:

 Don’t get me started on the fast fashion brands where they go about releasing collection after collection and throwing in the usual terms – which you would read later on – when of course you, nothing about the collection or brand says environmentally friendly.
 It’s all Greenwashing.

 And there’s the switch by Coca-Cola, changing its Sprite bottle from the usual green plastic bottle to a transparent one, with the claim of “boost recycling.”
 This switch is a part of the company’s “World without waste” vision.
 It this isn’t greenwashing at its peak, then I don’t know.

 So, the next big question…“How can I spot/not fall into the Greenwashing pit?”

 As previously pointed out, not because a brand sprinkles the environmentally tagged terms around their product and service means they’re actually in for environmental protection.
 You need to watch out and do your own research.